john-holland/wave-reader/Wave Reader React Prompt.md

 Please select here, whether or not to use XState with graphQL adapters as state machine management, use the existing RobotCopy system, or a classic POJO state machine management system with actions and reducers:

-- XState with graphQL adapters as state machine management
+- XState with local server facade and graphQL adapters as state machine management
 - Use the existing RobotCopy system
 - A classic POJO state machine management system with actions and reducers